Order of Knight-Masons Elect Priests of the Universe: The Architect

 Hiram Abiff—the allegorical figure of Freemasonry—is also presented in the Martinezist tradition, but with a different view.
-According to an archive from Lyon Library, the Private Instructions to the Coëns of Lyon, Hiram was not murdered but simply retired from his job because the King Solomon fell into sins.
-He could not die because he was not an ordinary mortal but being a sublime essence, a bearer of holiness, an architect sent to Solomon by the Great Architect of the Universe.
+According to an archive from Lyon Library, the Private Instructions to the Coëns of Lyon, Hiram was not murdered but simply retired from his job because King Solomon fell into sinful ways.
+He could not die because he was not an ordinary mortal but a sublime essence, a bearer of holiness, an architect sent to Solomon by the Great Architect of the Universe.
 It is also described in the archive that he is one of the six great elects, among whom are Hely, Enoch, Melchizedek, Ur and Elijah.
 All of them precede the seventh and final elect – the Corrector or Mender, our Lord Jesus Christ.
-But it was Hiram, being the chief architect of the Temple of King Solomon, foreshadowed by his appearance the coming of the Son of God (Jesua Messiah), as the Great Architect of the New Testament Church.
+But it was Hiram, being the chief architect of the Temple of King Solomon, who foreshadowed by his appearance, the coming of the Son of God (Jesua Messiah), as the Great Architect of the New Testament Church.

-This view of Martinezism developed in higher degrees is completely distinct from the Freemasonry’s, departed from Masonic symbolism and ordinary Masonic works, the Coëns introduced a mystical philosophy, a detailed description of which can be found in Pasqually’s Treatise on the Reintegration of Beings into Their Original Estate, Virtues and Powers both Spiritual and Divine (Traité de la Réintégration des êtres dans leurs premières propriétés, vertus et puissance spirituelles et divines).
+This view of Martinezism developed in higher degrees is completely distinct from ordinary Freemasonry’s: departed from Masonic symbolism and ordinary Masonic works, the Coëns introduced a mystical philosophy, a detailed description of which can be found in Pasqually’s Treatise on the Reintegration of Beings into Their Original Estate, Virtues and Powers both Spiritual and Divine (Traité de la Réintégration des êtres dans leurs premières propriétés, vertus et puissance spirituelles et divines).